 The sparse matrix variant defines a uniform grid as part of the plot or splot command line.
 The grid is initially empty.
 Any number of individual points are then read from the input file, one per line, and assigned to the nearest grid point.
-I.e. a data line matrix[i,j] = value
+I.e. a data line is evaluated as